How to decide on a counselor

 You also may want to ask a friend, pastor, guidance counselor, or doctor who they recommend.

 Karen Lundy has worked in different counseling positions including working with children, teenagers, couples and families.
 Many of the issues include problems with anxiety, depression, communication, marriage and divorce issues, parenting, children with special needs such as ADHD and autism, substance abuse, anger management.

-Karen, Laurie, Michelle and Anna accept most insurance and are open to discussing how you choose to pay.
+KCA accepts most insurances and serves on many EAP plans.
+We are open to discussing how you choose to pay.